qiUip/cgtool/README.md

 # CGTOOLS v0.4
 ##README

-The aim of this project is to create a tool to aid in parametrising coarse-grained (CG) molecular mechanics models.
-The program currently calculates bonded parameters for CG models from atomistic simulations in GROMACS, i.e. bond lengths, angles, dihedrals and their force constants.
+The aim of this project is to provide a tool to aid in parametrising coarse-grained (CG) molecular mechanics models.
+CGTOOL generates coarse-grained models from atomistic trajectories using a user-provided mapping.
+Equilibrium values and force constants of bonded terms are calculated by Boltzmann Inversion of histograms collected from the input trajectory allowing good replication of target properties.
+Input is GROMACS XTC and GRO files, along with a custom config file based which specifies the mapping and other parameters.
-Bonded parameters are output into a GROMACS/MARTINI style forcefield file and a coarse-grained representation of the system created in GROMACS GRO or LAMMPS DATA format to allow initial simulations to be started with minimal hand tuning.
+The output is a GROMACS/MARTINI style forcefield file and a coarse-grained representation of the system created in GROMACS GRO format to allow initial simulations to be started with minimal hand tuning.

-The completed tools will be compatible with a range of MD simulators and forcefield types, including support for dipoles (work in progress).
-Current targets are GROMACS/MARTINI and LAMMPS/ELBA.
+Experimental support is present for output in LAMMPS formats to be used with the ELBA forcefield, however this is not yet fully implemented.

 RAMSi stands for Rapid Analysis of Membrane Simulations and is a tool to aid in analysing simulations of biomembranes.
-It is able to calculate membrane thickness, curvature and surface area per lipid.
-RAMSi makes use of multiple CPU cores via OpenMP.
+It is able to calculate membrane thickness and surface area per lipid with experimental support for membrane curvature calculation.
+RAMSi uses an efficient algorithm and makes use of multiple CPU cores via OpenMP to allow analysis speeds of up to hundreds of simulation frames per second on a standard desktop PC.
+This means that no data need be discarded as every simulation frame may be analysed.

 Input is GROMACS XTC and GRO files, along with a custom config file based which specifies options for the analysis.
 Membrane properties can be averaged over the complete simulation trajectory or output in batches.
 An example config file lists the available options.

-These programs are work-in-progress and are not yet extensively tested.

 ### How do I get set up? ###

 Required to compile:

 * CMake 2.8.4 or newer
-* GCC or Clang compiler supporting the C++11 standard
+* C++ compiler supporting the C++11 standard
 * Boost C++ libraries with program\_options module
 * Optional: Doxygen to build developer documentation

-The CMake file has been tested only on Ubuntu 14.04 (GCC/Clang) but should work on similar systems.
-I intend to make executables for common OSes available once the project is more complete.
+Compilation has been tested with GCC on Linux (Ubuntu and RedHat) and OSX and with Clang on Ubuntu Linux.

 To compile the program: